JiminGo-Research/jimingo-research.github.io/_projects/7_projects.md

 This project is group Project for CSE 475: Foundations of Machine Learning at Arizona State University

-Role: Team Leader (Project Management, Data Preprocessing, and Transformer Model Development)
+<b>Role</b>: Team Leader (Project Management, Data Preprocessing, and Transformer Model Development)

-You can find the full implementation, datasets at the following link and here is the <a href="assets/pdf/Final Report Group 17.dox.pdf"> paper </a> .
+You can find the full implementation, datasets at the following link and here is the <a href="assets/pdf/Final_Report_Group 17.pdf"> paper </a> .

 <b>Background & Objective</b>